 HPV vaccine for men who have sex with men (MSM)

-Ideally, the HPV vaccine should be given before you become sexually active, but the protection is still good even if you receive the vaccine later.
+You should have the HPV vaccine before you become sexually active.
+But, the protection is still good even if you receive the vaccine later.

 Number of vaccine doses required

-The HPV vaccine is given as a course of three injections over a period of 4 to 12 months.
-To be protected, you'll need to have all three doses.
+We give the HPV vaccine as a course of three injections over a period of four to 12 months.
+To be protected, you need to have all three doses.

 |First dose ||For MSM age 45 years and under|

 |Second dose||At least one month after the first dose|

 |Third dose||At least 3 months after the second dose and ideally within 12 months of the first dose|

 The vaccine is called Gardasil and it's very safe.
 It meets the rigorous safety standards required for it to be used in the UK and other European countries.
 It has been used in England since autumn 2012.